Can Language Models Replace Programmers for Coding? REPOCOD Says 'Not Yet': Abstract

+Recently, a number of repository-level code generation benchmarks—such as CoderEval, DevEval, RepoEval, RepoBench, and Long-Code-Arena—have emerged to evaluate the capabilities of large language models (LLMs) beyond standalone benchmarks like HumanEval and MBPP.
+Thus, a natural question is, would LLMs have similar performance in real world coding tasks as their performance in these benchmarks?
+Unfortunately, one cannot answer this question, since these benchmarks consist of short completions, synthetic examples, or focus on limited scale repositories, failing to represent real-world coding tasks.

-To address these challenges, we create \ours, a code generation benchmark with 980 problems collected from 11 popular real-world projects, with more than 58\% of them requiring file-level or repository-level context information.
-In addition, \ours has the longest average canonical solution length (331.6 tokens) and the highest average cyclomatic complexity (9.00) compared to existing benchmarks.
-Each task in \ours includes 313.5 developer-written test cases on average for better correctness evaluation.
-In our evaluations of ten LLMs, none of the models achieve more than 30\% pass@1 on \ours, indicating the necessity of building stronger LLMs that can help developers in real-world software development. \ours is available at \href{https://github.com/lt-asset/REPOCOD}{https://github.com/lt-asset/REPOCOD}
+To address these challenges, we create \ours, a Python code-generation benchmark containing complex tasks with realistic dependencies in real-world large projects and appropriate metrics for evaluating source code.
+It includes 980 whole-function generation tasks from 11 popular projects, \crossfilept\% of which require repository-level context. \ours includes 314 developer-written test cases per instance for better evaluation.
+We evaluate ten LLMs on \ours and find that none achieves more than 30\% pass@1 on \ours, indicating the necessity of building stronger LLMs that can help developers in real-world software development.
+In addition, we found that retrieval-augmented generation achieves better results than using target function dependencies as context.